bben6087/android-group-project/README.md

 ## Risky Components

-Database - there is some diffficulty with the amount of data we have to handel
+Database - there is some diffficulty with the amount of data we have to handle

 Calendar - We are unsure on how to implent this yet